nguyensjsu/fa21-172-the-beacons-are-lit/journals/RyanJournal.md

 }
 ```
+## API TESTING ##

-Once the Payments API was finished I ran tests in postman locally using this data to confirm that it works.
+* Once the Payments API was finished I ran tests in postman locally using this data to confirm that it works.

 ```
 {